JeppesenZheng/UNSWskylabs.com/README.md

 You don't have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
 However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

+## How to deploy
+npm run build
+firebase init
+	enter build
+	single pageapp Yes
+	first hosting
+	github No
+### Normally use
+firebase deploy
+### deploy to site skylabssite
+firebase deploy --only hosting:skylabssite

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).